rxhernandez/SISR/README.md

 If you use database or codes, please consider citing the paper:

->X. Wei, Q. Mo, C. Chen, M. Bathe and R. Hernandez, "DNA Origami Nanostructures Observed in Transmission Electron Microscopy Images can be Characterized through Convolutional Neural Networks," (in preparation).
+>M. Palma Banos, J. D. Kress, R. Hernandez, G. T. Craven, "Stoichiometrically-informed symbolic regression for ex- tracting chemical reaction mechanisms from data," (in preparation).

 and/or this site:

->X. Wei, Q. Mo and R. Hernandez, TEMCOIN, URL, [https://github.com/rxhernandez/TEMCOIN](https://github.com/rxhernandez/TEMCOIN)
+>M. Palma Banos, J. D. Kress, R. Hernandez, G. T. Craven, SISR, URL, [https://github.com/rxhernandez/SISR](https://github.com/rxhernandez/SISR)

 <hr>

 Acknowledgment
 ----------------

+This work was supported by the Los Alamos National Laboratory (LANL) Directed Research and Development funds (LDRD).
 This work was supported by the National Science Foundation through Grant No.~CHE 2102455.
 <hr>

 License
 ----------------

-NestedAE code and databases are distributed under terms of the [MIT License](https://github.com/rxhernandez/TEMCOIN/blob/main/LICENSE).
+SISR code is distributed under terms of the [MIT License]